-Lex La Ray Career Center Selection
+Career Center Selection

-Students wishing to attend the career center will be responsible for submitting an application and attending a selection interview in the spring prior to their junior or senior year.
+Students wishing to attend the career center will be responsible for submitting an application in the spring prior to their junior or senior year.
 Deadlines will be set by the counselor.
 Students failing to meet these requirements may not be considered.

-The selection committee will consist of the principal, counselor, special services director, and teachers.
+The selection committee will consist of the principal, counselor, special services director, with input from teachers.
 The committee will base its decision on an applicant's need and sincerity toward vocational training, the student's demonstrated academic achievement, attendance history, and discipline record.
 The committee will compile a list of eligible students in order of selection.
 Final determination will then be made based on funds allotted or other resources available.